EliteLoser/Finance/text/TaxPayerInsuranceForFinancialInstruments.md

 not truly exist).
 In any case, it is fair in a way that it currently is not.
 Even if the government decides to make the amounts ridiculously low, it would be a start.

-Crap, but what about the rich people who get tax breaks as well, then...?
+Crap, but what about the rich people who then get (potentially huge) tax breaks as well...?
 Figure it out.
+Ugh, maybe all I came up with was another reason for "uneven taxation".
+Bummer.

 Thanks.
 Last day of the weekend and then back to the home office COVID hustle.